pgRouting/workshop/docs/un_sdg/chapter_2_get_data.rst

 .. image:: ../basic/images/chapter4/prepareData.png
   :align: center

 To be able to use pgRouting, data has to be imported into a database.
+This chapter will use ``osm2pgrouting`` to get that the data from OpenStreetMaps(OSM).
+This data will be used for exercises in further chapters.

 .. contents:: Chapter Contents